 As our country faces paralyzing partisan division, unprecedented challenges, and unparalleled opportunities we need leaders who are committed to putting people first and working toward solutions for everyone in our community.

-Because of Medicaid, Olivia was able to live a full life at home with my family, and as a special-ed student at East Port Orchard Elementary.
-I believe that no family – regardless of their income or financial situation — should go bankrupt or lose their home because they have been in an accident or have medical needs, and I will stand strong for that in Olympia.
+I believe that everyone in our community has a right to feel safe and that no family – regardless of their income or financial situation — should go bankrupt or lose their home because they have been in an accident or have medical needs

 Our classrooms are overcrowded and our schools are underfunded.
 When I attended South Kitsap High school, there weren’t enough desks for every student in my English class.
 But I was incredibly fortunate: I had many dedicated teachers, and a supportive family, who encouraged and helped me to set and achieve my goals.
 In spite of many obstacles and resource limitations, I was given the opportunity to pursue the education and professional life that I wanted.

 But years later, we continue to see portable classrooms crowding the lawns of schools across the district.

 Teachers and paraeducators, like my mom, are overworked and undervalued.
 Students are not getting the resources and attention they need to be ready to graduate, much less for what comes next — college, apprenticeship programs, family-wage jobs.